rameshkr1994/Data-Science-Cookbook/Statistical-Analysis/Variable-Selection-GLMM.md

 ## Variable selection for Generalized Linear Mixed Models

-One option is using LASSO with R"
+One option is using LASSO with R package [glmmLasso](https://cran.r-project.org/web/packages/glmmLasso/glmmLasso.pdf).
+This package only
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTI1NjIzODM0XX0=
+eyJoaXN0b3J5IjpbOTQyMDIxNjUyXX0=
 -->